-- Changes to the default investment option and self-select funds necessitated consideration of the investment powers in the Scheme's Trust Deed and Rules as well being conversant with the Statement of Investment Principles. - Legal advice on the Trust Deed and Rules and the law relating to pensions and trusts was obtained in relation to mapping members across to the appropriate funds on the Scottish Widows investment platform. - The Trustees examined a number of scheme documents and member communications as part of the transition to Scottish Widows having regard to pensions law and the trust deed and rules. - The Risk Register is reviewed and updated annually at the Trustees' first meeting of the scheme year.
+- Changes to the default investment option and self-select funds necessitated consideration of the investment powers in the Scheme's Trust Deed and Rules as well being conversant with the Statement of Investment Principles. - The Risk Register is reviewed and updated annually at the Trustees' first meeting of the scheme year.
 This demonstrates that the Trustees have the required knowledge of the Pensions Regulator's DC Code and hold relevant knowledge on DC specific internal controls and the regulatory requirements.
 This also helped demonstrate a sufficient knowledge and understanding of the relevant principles relating to the funding and investment of occupational schemes.